-Employees who meet the following: Enrolled in an HSA-qualifying HDHP, not covered under any disqualifying non-HDHP health coverage, not enrolled in Medicare, and not claimed as another person’s tax dependent
+Employees who meet the following: Enrolled in an HSA-qualifying HDHP, not covered under any disqualifying non-HDHP health coverage, not enrolled in Medicare and not claimed as another person’s tax dependent

-Partially (up to $550 rollover or up to 2.5-month grace period for unused balance, if allowed by employer)
+Partially (up to $570 rollover or up to a 2.5-month grace period for unused balance, if allowed by employer)

-Key takeaway: FSAs and HSAs serve similar purposes, but they differ in employee eligibility, account ownership, contribution limits and portability.
+FSAs and HSAs serve similar purposes, but they differ in employee eligibility, account ownership, contribution limits and portability.

 To determine whether an HSA is the best option to offer your employees, weigh the pros and cons against your team’s needs.
-The primary benefits include tax savings and account perpetuity, and the primary limitations are strict guidelines and penalties.
+The primary benefits include tax savings and account perpetuity and the primary limitations are strict guidelines and penalties.

 The primary reason many employees opt for a health savings account is to take advantage of the tax savings.
 Employers that choose to contribute to HSAs also receive tax savings.
 HSA contributions are untaxed and can receive a triple tax advantage under federal law.
 Most state tax laws mirror federal laws, although there are some exceptions, such as in California and New Jersey.

 Unlike other tax-advantaged healthcare accounts, such as health reimbursement accounts and FSAs, an HSA is owned by the employee.
-All funds stay in the account until they are used, and the account is portable, meaning the employee keeps ownership over it even if they leave the company.
+All funds stay in the account until they are used and the account is portable, meaning the employee keeps ownership over it even if they leave the company.
 This sense of security is desirable for many employees and can be beneficial to your recruiting strategy.

 “HSAs are portable, and there is no ‘use or lose’ rule,” said Berger.
-“The four eligibility conditions must be met in order to make HSA contributions, but the account is not affected if the employee later loses eligibility.
+“The four eligibility conditions must be met to make HSA contributions, but the account is not affected if the employee later loses eligibility.
 The employee can continue holding, investing and using the account, but cannot make new contributions unless eligible.”

 To be eligible for an HSA, an employee must have an HSA-qualifying HDHP.
 Although HDHPs have the advantage of lower premiums, they often come with high deductibles, which can be expensive for employees who need medical care.
-In 2020, an HDHP’s annual deductible must be at least $1,400 for individuals or $2,800 for families.
+In 2022, an HDHP’s annual deductible must be at least $1,400 for individuals or $2,800 for families.
 Many employees don’t fully understand the implications of enrolling in an HDHP.

 The IRS has complex rules and restrictions for establishing an HSA, along with various reporting obligations on employers and employees for maintaining HSAs.
 Notably, only eligible employees with qualifying HDHPs can open health savings accounts.

 The IRS also sets limits for how much money can be contributed to an HSA each year.
 If the HSA contributions exceed the annual limit, a potential 6% excise tax can be imposed against the HSA account holder.
-The IRS may also impose penalties if employees spend the HSA money on nonqualifying expenses; these penalties include income tax and a 20% excise tax on the nonqualifying amount.
+The IRS may also impose penalties if employees spend the HSA money on nonqualifying expenses.
+These penalties include income tax and a 20% excise tax on the nonqualifying amount.